Dark matter is a no show in ghostly galaxy

 Another idea is that a cataclysmic event within the oddball galaxy, such as the birth of myriad massive stars, swept out all the gas and dark matter, halting star formation.

-These possibilities are speculative, however, and don't explain all of the characteristics of the observed galaxy, the researchers add.
+These possibilities are speculative, however, and don't explain all of the characteristics of the observed galaxy, the researchers said.

 The team continues the hunt for more dark-matter-deficient galaxies.
 They are analyzing Hubble images of 23 other diffuse galaxies.
 Three of them appear to share similarities with NGC1052-DF2, which van Dokkum plans to follow up on in the coming months at Keck Observatory.